Davisardo/Comprehensive-Banking-Dashboard/README.md

 - Monitor key financial KPIs in real time.
 - Identify top-performing customer segments and regions.
 - Enhance decision-making through clear, data-driven insights.

+## Limitations
+- The dataset is based on **sample/dummy data**, so it may not fully represent real-world business complexity.
+- Limited time-series analysis, making it less suitable for long-term trend forecasting.
+- Some external factors (economic conditions, market changes) are not included in the analysis.
+- Dashboard insights depend on data quality; inaccurate data may impact results.
+- Interaction is limited to predefined filters and does not include advanced user customization.

 ---